 Olympus E-M1 II has a 20.0MP Four Thirds (17.4 x 13 mm ) sized CMOS sensor and features TruePic VIII processor.
 On the other hand, Panasonic G95 has a 20.3MP Four Thirds (17.3 x 13 mm ) sized CMOS sensor and features Venus Engine processor.

-Another difference between these two cameras is that Panasonic G95's sensor lacks anti-alias (Low-Pass) filter.
+Another similarity between these two cameras is that both Panasonic G95 and Olympus E-M1 II sensors lack anti-alias (Low-Pass) filters.
 Removing anti-alias filter increases the sharpness and level of detail but at the same time, it increases the chance of moire occurring in certain scenes.

 Below you can see the E-M1 II and G95 sensor size comparison.